|

 with at least 95% confidence in protein identification.
 Also in that same year, the first

-atlas build contained 960 distinct proteins.
+last PeptideAtlas build contained over 3000 distinct proteins.

 Related Publications